Creating a Self-Signed Certificate

 - A self-signed certificate will be created and Cerberus will be automatically configured to use it.

-- Click Close to close the Server Manager.
-If no certificate was previously being used, Cerberus will immediately configure itself to use the new certificate.
+- If no certificate was previously being used, Cerberus will immediately configure itself to use the new certificate.
 You may need to restart the FTP server service if you are overwriting a previous certificate.